 Proposals should be emailed as a single PDF document as per instructions below, to the following email: email@example.com .
 Please also cc firstname.lastname@example.org and email@example.com

 - All faculty members with primary appointments at Georgia Tech are eligible to apply as PI.
 Co-PIs and collaborators can be from any other institution(s).
 Please keep in mind that sub-contracts may be subject to F&A charges by the partner institutions.
 (There are reciprocal relationships with UGA and Emory which generally avoid overhead charge, and is dealt on a case-by-case basis.
 Accommodations at other institutions could be negotiated on a case-by-case basis, but are not guaranteed.)

 - Proposals from investigators who are new to the cell manufacturing field and/or those addressing new questions or taking new approaches are encouraged.

 - Applications are for up to a maximum of two years of funding subject to six month reviews as stated above.

 - Funds may be used for Ph.D. student/postdoc support, animal studies, supplies, and limited travel as related to the conduct of the research.
 Tuition can be charged if needed.
-Faculty salary is also appropriate when justified.
+Faculty salary and fringe is also appropriate when justified.
 Funds may not be used to pay any costs associated with institutional overhead at GT.

-- Projects may be renewed for a 3rd year of funding under limited circumstances based on results and progress.
+- Projects may be renewed for a 3rd year of funding, under limited circumstances, based on results and progress.

 - An NIH format biosketch or a short CV (not to exceed 4 pages) for all investigators (see specific instructions section below) must be included.